ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-migrations.md

 - More consistent bandwidth use. vMotion can generate fluctuations in bandwidth use that would be visible as peaks and valleys within network monitoring tools or the WAN Opt UI.
 - Use bulk migration to obtain higher overall use of a network bandwidth capability than a single vMotion is capable of.
 - Schedule bulk migration to switch to the newly migrated VMs during a scheduled outage window.
-- Allow migration of VMs that are currently using virtual CPU features which differ from the cloud side. vMotion migration could fail in these cases.
+- Allow migration of VMs that are currently using virtual CPU features, which differ from the cloud side. vMotion migration might fail in these cases.

 The following are disadvantages of bulk migration over vMotion:
 - Individual VMs migrate much more slowly than with vMotion.